Chikadibia24/balance-sheet/README.md

 # Balance sheet app

-This is a basic balance sheet app built with HTML and CSS
+This is a single-page balance sheet app built with HTML and CSS